MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Invoke-CMContentValidation.md

 ```

 ### -DriverPackageName

-Specifies an array of names of driver packages.
+Specify an array of driver package names to validate.

 ```yaml
 Type: String[]